 It may sound crazy, but now is the ideal time to stir up a big pot of chili before your kitchen gets too hot to turn on the stove.

 Divide chili into small packets and store in the freezer.
-This is just one of the ways I try to make healthy food convenient…all summer long.
+Making chili ahead is just one of the ways I try to make healthy food convenient…all summer long.

 This Chili with Chocolate Recipe is a basic chili that lends itself to all kinds of variations and mutations.
 (See notes at the end of the recipe for ideas.)